Bristol Blenheim L9415, Donegal, December 1940

 MR. S. J. HOBBS

-Board, especially in the Kent Area, will hear with sorrow of
+in the Board, especially in the Kent Area, will hear with

-the death of Sergeant Pilot S. J. Hobbs in a flying accident
+sorrow of the death of Sergeant Pilot S. J. Hobbs in a

-at Aberdeen on Thursday, August 14th, but his colleagues at
+flying accident at Aberdeen on Thursday, August 14th, but

-a personal pride and whose recent escape from an internment
+took a personal pride and whose recent escape from an

-camp in Eire gave them so much pleasure mixed, alas, with a
+internment camp in Eire gave them so much pleasure mixed,

 Jack Hobbs enjoyed sports which called for speed and a